 Charles often speaks on panels where legal issues in fashion (as well as music, art, and technology) are discussed and debated.
-He has appeared before audiences at the New York City Bar Association, the New York County Lawyers' Association, the Copyright Society of the U.S.A., the International Association of Lawyers, and the Institute for Information Law and Policy at New York Law School, as well as at Brooklyn Law School, Cardozo Law School, Columbia Law School, Howard Law School, NYU Law School, and Penn Law School.
+He has appeared before audiences at, among other venues, the New York City Bar Association, the New York County Lawyers' Association, the Copyright Society of the U.S.A., the International Association of Lawyers, and the Institute for Information Law and Policy at New York Law School, as well as at Brooklyn Law School, Cardozo Law School, Columbia Law School, Howard Law School, NYU Law School, and Penn Law School.

 Charles regularly posts on the blog LAW OF FASHION, addressing legal issues of interest to individuals and companies in fashion, media, and art.
-(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its over 2500 members many leading law firm partners and in-house counsel at top fashion corporations.)
+(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its over 2800 members many leading law firm partners and in-house counsel at top fashion corporations.)
 Charles has also written for the Harvard Journal of Law and Technology Digest, Law360 and other web publications, and has contributed articles on intellectual property law to print periodicals like Intellectual Property Magazine, the American Bar Association's LANDSLIDE Magazine, and Vestoj: The Journal of Sartorial Matters.

 Charles is the author of a chapter on intellectual property law in West's Navigating Fashion Law: Leading Lawyers on Exploring the Trends, Cases, and Strategies of Fashion Law, and has contributed a section on copyright law to the highly anticipated second edition of Fashion Law: A Guide for Designers, Fashion Executives, and Attorneys.
 His writing on IP law has also appeared in Professor Alan Nemeth's undergraduate textbook v. (versus): Case Law, Concepts, & American Society (Cognella 2012).
-Charles is currently putting the finishing touches on a single-volume treatise, tentatively titled Fashion and Copyright and slated for publication by LexisNexis-Matthew Bender in late 2013.
+Charles is currently putting the finishing touches on a single-volume treatise, tentatively titled Fashion and Copyright and slated for publication by LexisNexis-Matthew Bender in mid-2014.

 Charles has been profiled by Forbes and by leading legal industry blog Above The Law, and has been quoted in publications ranging from fashion- and jewelry-industry trade magazines to periodicals for IP attorneys to mainstream media outlets, both in the U.S. and abroad.
 His firm's matters have been covered by the New York Times, the Los Angeles Times, New York Magazine, The Atlantic, and Time, among many other media outlets.

 Charles graduated from Yale College with a B.A. in Linguistics (cum laude, distinction in major), and received his J.D. from Columbia Law School (James Kent Scholar; Harlan Fiske Stone Scholar), where he served as an Articles Editor for the Columbia Journal of Law & the Arts.
-Charles is admitted to practice law in the State of New York, before the U.S. District Courts for the Southern and Eastern Districts of New York, and before the U.S. Court of Appeals for the Second Circuit.
+Charles is admitted to practice law in New York, before the U.S. District Courts for the Southern and Eastern Districts of New York, and before the U.S. Court of Appeals for the Second Circuit.